inductiva/inductiva/docs/simulators/QuantumEspresso.md

 high-performance computing platforms, and its role in advancing quantum simulations and computational materials science.

-We compiled two versions of Quantum ESPRESSO, one for MPI and one for OpenMP.
+We have compiled two versions of Quantum ESPRESSO: one for MPI and the other for OpenMP.
+To run the MPI version, simply use the standard command names (e.g., `pw.x`).
+For the OpenMP version, append `_openmp` to the command names (e.g., `pw_openmp.x`).
+This allows users to choose the most suitable version based on their needs.

-To use the MPI version just call the commands with the normal name (e.g. `pw.x`), to use the OpenMP version call the commands with the `_openmp` suffix (e.g. `pw_openmp.x`).
+All available commands are listed in the [table below](#list-of-allowed-commands).

 ## Example

 ```python